How to take control of your energy

 If a physical meter read then shows your usage has been overestimated, the balance will be returned as a credit to your account.
 If it’s been underestimated, your next bill will be adjusted accordingly to reflect the total amount owed.

-While estimates are delivered with a fair degree of accuracy, doing a Self Service Meter Read gives you more control over the accuracy of your gas and electricity bills.
-Plus by taking the read yourself, you don’t need to worry about any surprises from your next bill.
+While estimates are delivered with a fair degree of accuracy, doing your own meter read can give you more control over the accuracy of your gas and electricity bills.
+Plus, by taking the read yourself, you don’t need to worry about any surprises in your next bill.

 Here’s how it works: